Lift at low Reynolds number: Elastohydrodynamic lift in external flow

 Simulations of vesicles with no viscosity contrast were proposed in several studies by using boundary integral method \cite{sukumaran01, zhao11,farutin13}.
 All simulations, as well as far-field theoretical calculations led in \cite{vlahovska07} or \cite{farutin13}, consider mostly vesicles with reduced volumes higher than 0.95.
 This corresponds, \textit{e.g.}, to a prolate ellipsoid of long axis 1 and short axis 0.63.

-Using both the results of \textcite{callens08} and \textcite{abkarian02} to make comparisons with these existing simulations and theories requires first to establish a link between lift velocity and lift force, which we did not find in the literature.
+Using both the results of \citet{callens08} and \citet{abkarian02} to make comparisons with these existing simulations and theories requires first to establish a link between lift velocity and lift force, \textit{i. e.} an adequate formulation of the drag.

 In presence of a body force (which is often, in practical cases, gravity), the lift motion is modified and can even vanish if this body force acts opposite to the lift force.
 Regarding boundary integral framework, the presence of the body force induces an additional term $U^g$ in the migration velocity $U^g=\frac{1}{V} \int_S x_3 \mathbf{u}^g\cdot\mathbf{n}\, dS$, where is the flow field created by the particle due to the presence of a density difference across its membrane.
 For a sphere of radius $R$ in an unbounded flow, with a gravity field in the direction $-x_3$, solving Eq. \eqref{eq:Ug} would lead to the well-known Stokes law $6 \pi \mu R U^g=-P$, where $P=\frac{4}{3}\pi R^3 (\rho^{in}-\rho^{ext})$ is the weight of the particle minus the Archimedes force.
 In presence of a wall at $x_3=0$, the expression of $G_{ij}^w$ shows that the first order correction to the velocity would scale like $1/z$.
-For a sphere settling towards a wall, the full correction for the modified drag force as a function of distance to the wall has been solved by \textcite{brenner61}.
+For a sphere settling towards a wall, the full correction for the modified drag force as a function of distance to the wall has been solved by \citet{brenner61}.

 The first order of this correction is given by

 indicating, in agreement with the intuition, that the presence of the wall increases the drag on the particle.
 We hypothesize that for deformable particles, this expression of the drag force could be considered as a first approximation.